 - database executes query plan,

-- (repeat 0 or more times) decide query plan is too slow, change query to get a different query plan.
+- (repeat 0 or more times) decide query plan is too slow, change query and go back to (2).

 It’s worth noting that step 2 is actually fairly complicated in modern SQL databases and so the feedback loop from step 4 back into step 1 is nontrivial.